Shorzinator/Shorzinator/README.md

 ## Welcome, to my GitHub Profile
 - 🎓 I'm a Junior in College
-- 🥋 I’m currently working on developing Data-related skills like Analysis, Simulation, Predictions, etc.
+- 🥋 I’m working on developing Data-related skills like Analysis, Simulation, Predictions, etc.
 - 🌱 I’m currently learning how to obtain and clean data.
 - 👯 I’m looking to collaborate on projects related to Data Science and Machine Learning.
 - 🎮 Fun fact: I love to play action-adventure games.